Asbestos on Navy Ships

 • USS Tench (SS-417)

-Other Navy Ships That Used Asbestos
+Other Asbestos Navy Ships

 Anyone who worked, served, or lived on U.S. Naval vessels built with asbestos could be at risk of mesothelioma today since this cancer takes decades to form after exposure.

-If you have mesothelioma, our team can find out if any Navy ship you served on used asbestos.
-From there, we can help you secure mesothelioma VA benefits, financial compensation, and treatments if eligible.
+We can find out if a Navy ship you served on used asbestos and help you secure VA benefits, compensation, and treatments if eligible.
+Contact the Mesothelioma Veterans Center now.

 Products Made With Asbestos on Navy Ships